probcomp/Venturecxx/test/README.md

 The test suite lives in the `test/` directory.

-- `core/` is small tests of essential pieces of the Venture modeling language
+- `core/` is small tests of essential pieces of the Venture language (modeling, as opposed to inference control).

-- `conformance/` is tests of details -- that choices that could have gone one way or another given the core went the way we chose.
+- `conformance/` is tests of details -- choices that could have gone one way or another given the core, pinned down to go the way we chose.

 - `inference_language/` is tests of features related to inference control.